OpenBagTwo/chappeau/Moonescent Pearl Resourcepack/README.md

 # Moonescent Pearl

 This resourcepack is a tribute to [PearlescentMoon](https://www.youtube.com/pearlescentmoon).
 It replaces the Ender Pearl and Eye of Ender with Pearl's heads.
-And when used with, [an accompanying datapack](https://github.com/OpenBagTwo/chappeau), said items will yell out "_WEEEPTIDE!_" when launched through the air.
+And when used with [an accompanying datapack](https://github.com/OpenBagTwo/chappeau) said items will yell out "_WEEEPTIDE!_" when launched through the air.

 ## _WEEEPTIDE!_ without a datapack